-In this work, we have looked at in detail at two factors that degrade Chinese-English CLIR: the translation ambiguity and the dictionary coverage.
-We have applied an improved disambiguation technique to improve dictionary-based query translation, and developed a new technique to extract English translations of Chinese OOV terms through mining the Web.
-We have also showed that it can be used to improve Chinese segmentation accuracy.
+In this work, we have looked at in detail at the two factors that degrade the Chinese-English CLIR: the translation ambiguity and the dictionary coverage.
+We have adopted an improved disambiguation technique to improve dictionary-based query translation, and developed a new technique to identify Chinese OOV terms and extract English translations through mining the Web.
+This technique was also shown to improve Chinese segmentation accuracy.